What is the PeakTrace Basecaller

 I want to know more about PeakTrace

 We have released a whitepaper on PeakTrace describing the validation of both the PeakTrace and KB Basecallers.
 Please download the PeakTrace Whitepaper to learn more, or visit the PeakTrace FAQ page.
-If you are interested in the basecaller validation process, we have provided the validation process we performed for PeakTrace.
+If you are interested in the basecaller validation process, we have written about the validation process we performed for PeakTrace and KB.